Everyone, from toddlers to adults, achieves balance through three separate systems that are combined in the brain:

-A vestibular disorder affects the parts of the inner ear and brain that control balance and movement.
+A vestibular disorder can develop when disruption in at least one of those systems occurs.
 In children, teens and young adults, these disorders can have a negative impact on their growth and development.

 Our vestibular rehabilitation services can help patients, birth to age 21, with these disorders through comprehensive evaluation and treatment.